DeviesDevelopment/blog/README.md

 ### Run server locally

+If you want to preview how your post will look like, you can start a local server.

+ 1. Make sure you have [Hugo CLI](https://gohugo.io/getting-started/installing) installed.
+ 2. Update submodules: `git submodule update --init --recursive`
+    - Required sinche git submodules is used for hugo themes
-From the repository root, run `hugo server -D` and navigate to [http://localhost:1313](http://localhost:1313) in your web browser.
+ 3. From the repository root, run `hugo server -D`
+ 4. Visit [http://localhost:1313](http://localhost:1313) in your web browser!

 ## Spell check